joshmeranda/rconf/README.md

 ### Manager
 Specifies the name of the package manager as well as a the command line arguments  to pass to the package manager when installing, upgrading, and uninstalling packages.
+If any of these keys are included, the keys `manager.name`, `manager.install_args`, and `manager.packages` must also be specified even if they are empty.
+If the package manager fails the user will be warned and shown the command which was run.

 | name | type | purpose |
 | ---- | ---- | ------- |